-Table 52: Cur rent Accounting Developments - Issued Standards --------------- ----------------- ---------------- ------------------------- js higher based on forecasts and valuations.
+Table 52: Current Accounting Develo nments - Issued Standards Table 52. current Accounting Develo princinca IJJUCU Standarus each reporting unit exceeded its carrying amount by 10% or higher based on forecasts and valuations.
 Although the fair value of our Commercial Banking reporting unit exceeded its carrying amount by over 20%, it was the most sensitive to adverse changes in valuation assumptions.
 An adverse change to valuation assumptions could result in an impairment of the goodwill allocated to the Commercial Banking reporting unit, which was \$2.9 billion at December 31, 2020.
-Declines in our ability to generate revenue, significant each reporting unit exceeded its carrying amount by 10% or